-For the adventurous at heart (or adventurous at taste), nothing compares to the adrenaline rush of a perfectly grown, beautifully prepared pepper.
+For the adventurous, nothing compares to the adrenaline rush of a perfectly grown, beautifully prepared pepper.
 In addition to gracing some of our favorite dishes, hot peppers can improve circulation, increase metabolic rate, and boost dopamine.
-Of course, when it comes to crowning the hottest pepper on earth, every corner of the globe seems to have something special to offer, which is why we’ve taken the liberty of seeking out the 10 hottest peppers in the world.
+Of course, when it comes to crowning the hottest pepper on earth, every corner of the globe seems to have something special to offer, which is why we decided to seek out the 10 hottest peppers in the world.

 7. 7-Pot Primo

-Another memorable member of the 7-Pot clan, the Primo variant isn’t just insanely hot at 1,268,250 SHU—it also has a daunting, distinctively sharp “stinger” at its base.
+Another memorable member of the 7-Pot clan, the Primo variant isn’t just insanely hot at 1,268,250 SHU, but it also has a daunting, distinctively sharp tail at its base.

 6. 7-Pot Barrackpore

-Even if you’re not familiar with the Scoville scale, 1,300,000 SHU should sound like a lot.
-The hottest picks of this pepper boast no fewer.
+The hottest picks of this pepper boast no fewer than 1,300,000 SHU.
 This one is also of Trinidadian origin.